The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Summary of Main Results

 We first introduce our main contribution, a coding scheme that allows Alice and Bob to agree on a secret key simultaneously with the transmission of a message.
-The secret key is generated by virtue of the feedback link and is later used to encrypt at the bit level the next message to be sent.
+The secret key is generated by virtue of the feedback link and is used to encrypt at the bit level the next message to be sent.
+For ease of reference, the achievable scheme is denoted as ``KG lower bound''.